 - Click Customize to open your template in the Editor.

 - Change the text, colors, graphics, and more.
-Choose from our collection of graphics and fonts, or use your own with our tools.
+Choose from our folder of graphics and fonts, or use your own with our tools.

 - Save your infographic with our integrated storage so that you can make changes later.

 - Share your informative design with the world!